joostaafjes/CarND-LaneLines-P1/writeup.md

 ### 1. Pipeline.

 My pipeline consisted of 5 steps.

 [image1]: ./examples_pipeline/grayscale.jpg "Grayscale"
 1. Convert to grayscale

 [image2]: ./examples_pipeline/canny.jpg "Canny"
 2. Apply Canny edge detection (based on gradient in the image)

 [image3]: ./examples_pipeline/mask.jpg "Masked"
 3. Unmask parts of the images that are not relevant

 [image4]: ./examples_pipeline/hough.jpg "Hough"
 4. Apply Hough Transform (detect straigt lines)

 [image5]: ./examples_pipeline/final.jpg "Final"
 5. Combine the relevant lines to 1 main lines for the left line and one for the right

 For step 1. till.
 4. I have used the settings that were found during the lessons.
 The parameters I have found there, were also very succesful with:

-a. the sample images that were in the test_images directory.
+A. the sample images that were in the test_images directory.
 Please check the notebook (or the test_images_output)

-b. the solidWhiteRight.mp4 video
+B. the solidWhiteRight.mp4 video

-c. the solidYellowLeft.mp4 video
+C. the solidYellowLeft.mp4 video

 ## 2. Draw_lines
 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by: